Faithful-First Reasoning, Planning, and Acting for Multimodal LLMs: FaithEvi : Perceptual Faithfulness Evaluation Pipeline

-We operationalize perceptual faithfulness by first evaluating how well each reasoning step aligns with verifiable evidence in the input.
-To this end, we design a general-purpose pipeline that systematically evaluates the degree of perceptual grounding across reasoning steps.
-The pipeline consists of three key stages: \begin{enumerate}[label=(\roman*),leftmargin=*,itemsep=1pt,topsep=1pt] \item \textbf{Extraction of Claimed Objects}: identifying all visual entities or attributes referenced in each reasoning step; \item \textbf{Preference Polling and Grounding}: retrieving candidate evidence from the input (e.g., detected regions, captions, or image–text alignments) and associating them with the corresponding claims; \item \textbf{Faithfulness Scoring}: quantifying how faithfully each reasoning step and the entire reasoning chain aligns with perceptual evidence in the input. \end{enumerate}
+We operationalize perceptual faithfulness by first evaluating how well each reasoning step aligns with the input verifiable evidence.
+To this end, we design a general-purpose pipeline that systematically evaluates the degree of perceptual grounding across reasoning process at step-wise and chain-level.
+The pipeline consists of three key stages: (i) \emph{Extraction of Claimed Objects} (ii) \emph{Preference Polling and Grounding} (iii) \emph{Faithfulness Scoring}.